perfsonar/psconfig-web/README.md

 # TODO

-Remove service records that are really old (1 week?) and maybe separate slscache service into a separate service.
+Remove service records that are really old (1 week?)

 when a user login for the first time, I should forward user to install ui that does following
 1) make the first user login as super admin